xkondix/MsgBrokerSys/README.md

 In the case of Kafka, I used transformValues to store the state.
 This method is deprecated, but it works well.
 I did not use the newer processValues method because I would have had to upgrade the Kafka versions, and I did not want to do that.
 I think I missed this FixedKeyContextualProcessor class, more here https://cwiki.apache.org/confluence/display/KAFKA/KIP-820%3A+Extend+KStream+process+with+new+Processor+API?fbclid=IwAR0xCuQ17UlNYHyOW-hrQlob_6WTXDsLv6RHoujPH9fPgyJxvRgmueYDxR8

 ### Spark Structured Streaming
 In Spark, unfortunately, I was not able to use the method to hold the state.
-I tried to implement the MapGroupsWithStateFunction, but I fell down, and I did not want to waste time is I used java variables.
+I tried to implement the MapGroupsWithStateFunction, but I fell down, and I did not want to waste time, so I used java variables.
 This is not the best solution, but it allowed me to run a test.

 ### Problems